Mio Kurosuzu: Appearances

 Mio appears in Paranormasight, taking place in 1980s Honjo, as a companion character to Yakko Sakazaki, who has experienced a supernatural experience after doing a seance with Mio to commune with a dead schoolmate.
 This event coincided with a conspiracy to amplify paranormal events, surrounding seven mysteries associated with the Honjo area.
 A recent transfer to Yakko's school, Mio is later revealed to have experience with the supernatural, working with the police to help investigate paranormal matters.
 She also assists Yakko with her struggles with the ghost of the dead schoolmate, including helping the spirit find peace.
 She cooperates with other characters during the events of the game, including detectives Tetsuo Tsutsumi and Jun Erio.

-A manga sequel to Paranormasight is slated to release starring Mio and featuring other characters from the game as supporting characters.
+A manga sequel to Paranormasight was released, starring Mio and featuring other characters from the game as supporting characters.

 Reception

 Mio has received generally positive reception, identified as "undoubtedly one of the best leading eight characters" of the game by GamesRadar+ writer Hirun Cryer and one of RPG Site writer Josh Torres' favorite characters in the game.
 In a fan survey performed by Famitsu, Mio was voted the best character in the game, with readers identifying her cute, chubby appearance in conjunction with her strong psychic abilities for why they enjoy her so much.
 Her relationship with Yakko was also received well, with Famitsu writer Ma-san enjoying Mio's role and finding their portion of the game to be a highlight.
 Fellow Famitsu writer Kawachi enjoyed the duo of Mio and Yakko, finding Mio's design cute.
 Kawachi felt that Mio's design would not have appeared in Kobayashi's previous work, Schoolgirl Strikers, noting that her personality was cute and appreciating the contrast in height between her and Yakko.
 Destructoid writer Zoey Handley identified her as her favorite new character of 2023, noting that despite being a supporting character in Yakko's character, Mio "easily overshadows her."
 She appreciated that, despite her not being directly involved in the main conflict of the story, she involves herself due to her curiosity.
 She also praised the way she interacts with adults in a blunt matter, finding it made Mio stick with her well after the game ended.
-In a Dengeki Online article, Ma-san expressed hope to the developer that a sequel would star Mio. stating that she was popular with players.
+In a Dengeki Online article, Ma-san expressed hope to the developer that a sequel would star Mio, stating that she was popular with players.
 Speaking of Ishiyama's comment about the confusion around expecting Mio to be popular, they felt it made sense, stating that Shōwa era clothes and hairstyles for girls were plain.